Uniformly Optimal and Parameter-free First-order Methods for Convex and Function-constrained Optimization: Introduction

-Note that when $\eta=f^*$, we have $V(f^*)=\min_{\xbf\in\Xcal}v(\xbf,f^*)=0$.
-We solve the root-finding problem using inexact variants of fixed point iteration and secant methods, both of which exhibit linear convergence rates to the optimal level $f^*$.
-The level-set subproblem, which is nonsmooth due to the max-type structure of $v(\eta,\xbf)$, can be approximately solved by the accelerated prox-level method~\citep{lan2015bundle}.
-We show that the total oracle complexity of APL-based fixed point iteration retains the $\mathcal{O}(\norm{\ybf^*}+1)\log(\norm{\ybf^*}+1)\left({1}/{\varepsilon}\right)^{{2}/{(1+3\rho)}})$ bound where $\ybf^*$ is the vector of Lagrange multipliers.
-This result is further improved to $(\min\{(\norm{\ybf^*}+1)\log(\norm{\ybf^*}+1),\log (1/\vep)\}\left({1}/{\varepsilon}\right)^{{2}/{(1+3\rho)}})$ for the APL-based secant method, which is insensitive to the poor conditioning for large $\norm{\ybf^*}$.
-Notably, both approaches do not require prior knowledge of $\norm{\ybf^*}$ or parameter-tuning.
+Second, when the optimal value $f^*$ is unknown, we propose infeasible level-set methods to identify $f^*$.
+Specifically, we formulate the function-constrained problem~\eqref{pb:func-constraint} as an equivalent convex root-finding problem associated with the optimal value function~\citep{devanathan2023polyak,lin2018level} $V(\eta):\Rbb\rightarrow\Rbb$, which is defined as: Note that when $\eta=f^*$, we have $V(f^*)=\min_{\xbf\in\Xcal}v(\xbf,f^*)=0$.
+We solve the root-finding problem using an inexact variant of the fixed point iteration, which achieves linear convergence to the optimal value $f^*$.
+To further enhance efficiency, we introduce a novel truncated secant stepsize strategy that combines the advantages of both fixed and secant stepsizes.
+This approach enables the use of the more aggressive secant stepsize when appropriate, while reverting to the more stable fixed stepsize in the presence of significant inexactness.
+Our empirical results demonstrate the practical effectiveness of this strategy.
+The level-set subproblem, which is nonsmooth due to the max-type structure of $v(\eta,\xbf)$, can be approximately solved by the APL method~\citep{lan2015bundle}.
+We introduce techniques to further improve practical performance.
+Since APL is invoked repeatedly within the root-finding procedure, having a good initial gap estimate can greatly accelerate convergence.
+We address this by developing a warm-start strategy that provides sharp gap estimates, thereby speeding up the APL method.
+We show that the total oracle complexity of APL-based fixed point iteration retains the $\mathcal{O}(\norm{\ybf^*}_1+1)\log(\norm{\ybf^*}_1+1)\left({1}/{\varepsilon}\right)^{{2}/{(1+3\rho)}})$ bound where $\ybf^*$ is the vector of Lagrange multipliers.
+This result is further improved to $\Ocal(\min\{(\norm{\ybf^*}_1+1)\log(\norm{\ybf^*}_1+1),\log (1/\vep)\}\left({1}/{\varepsilon}\right)^{{2}/{(1+3\rho)}})$ for the APL-based secant method, which is insensitive to the poor conditioning for large $\norm{\ybf^*}_1$.
+Notably, both approaches do not require prior knowledge of $\norm{\ybf^*}_1$ or parameter-tuning.
 To the best of our knowledge, this paper establishes the first optimal oracle complexity results for general convex function-constrained optimization under H\"{o}lder smoothness conditions.
 A detailed comparison of the complexity results is provided in Table~\ref{tab:complexity-compare}.